vinicomv/dwm/README.md

 My dwm build.
 Really novice one, I`m still working on it.
 Basically just a bunch of patches and keybinds.

 ## Requirements
 * All the colors used in this build are obtained from pywal, a tool written in python to get a color pallet and apply it on your system.
-There is already a patch that takes the xrdb colors and apply it to dwm but I find pywal`s versatility and speed to grab new color schemes really useful and fun.
+There is already a patch that takes the xrdb colors and apply it to dwm but in my opinion pywal has a versatility and a speed to grab new color schemes really useful.
 If you`re using an arch based distro just get it from:
 ```
 $ sudo pacman -S python-pywal
 ```